trueheart78/caring-for-karen-sue/README.md

 SKYLIGHT_AUTHENTICATION
 ```

+## Dotenv Files

 The stock `.env` file includes the basics.
-You should create local `.env.local` and `.env.test` files, that include real values.
+You should create both an `.env.local` and an `.env.test` file, that include real values.

 ```sh
 cp .env .env.local